3mundi/React-Bible/README.md

 ### Sources

-Some of the example are created by me, others are based on:
+Some of the example are created by me, others are based, curated, reworked or optimized on:

 Awesome [egghead.io](https://egghead.io/).